 Take a Course

 Redecorate, remodel a room (or several rooms).
-Never a better time for household projects and fresh paint does wonders.
+Never a better time for household projects and fresh paint does a world of wonder.

 Practice/Learn an Instrument

 Read, read, and read some more!
 Take on the classics you never got around to.
 New York City Libraries are offering thousands of books for free.
 Tackle an epic novel like ¨The Stand¨, or if that’s too close to home – Lord of the Rings.
-Nasa has made their entire digital library publicly accessible and copyright free.
+Nasa has made its entire digital library publicly accessible and copyright free.
 This is a good one for the kids too.
-Implement screen free times for reading.
+Implement screen-free times for reading.

 While we are blessed to have the internet – it’s important we don’t burn out on screens or let anxiety get the best of us.
-Here are my favourites meditation sites:
+Here are my favorites meditation sites: